 A complete blood count (CBC) will show a high number of white blood cells.

-blood culture during first week of the fever can show S. typhi bacteria
+A blood culture during first week of the fever can show S. typhi bacteria

 Other tests that can help diagnose this condition include: